Mrso736/Mrso736/README.md

 ### welcome

-This is my public repository on information i find facinating (which is mostly social dynamics)
+This is my public repository on information i find facinating (which is mostly social dynamics).

 <br>